 Photojournalist B.A.
-Van Sise takes to the road in the American South to document the happenings as states begin to defiantly reopen after months of lockdown.
+Van Sise takes a road trip through the American South as states begin to defiantly reopen after months of lockdown.

 On a rural stretch of southern Virginia’s Jefferson Davis Highway, hemmed on both sides by high, leafy elms, the road’s two shadowed, thin lanes are backed up for half a mile in both directions.
 Cars, pickup trucks, even a semi have crawled to a stop — some, you can tell, against their will — because of a mundane little miracle: there is a turtle in the road.